phillipadsmith/2014.phillipadsmith.com/_posts/2017-05-12-double-rainbows-business-models-for-accountability-journalism-misinformation-and-trust-in-news.md

 * And if you’re similarly obsessed with exploring the new technologies and business models that might support modern-day investigative journalism -- [shout loudly](http://phillipadsmith.com/about/#contact).
 I’d love to be in touch.

-And, if you just want to receive very infrequent updates on what’s going on, you can hop on my [TinyLetter mailing list](https://tinyletter.com/phillipadsmith) or [connect in the usual places](http://phillipadsmith.com/about/#contact).
+And, if you just want to receive very infrequent updates on what’s going on, you can hop on my [mailing list](http://phillipadsmith.com/dispatches) or [connect in the usual places](http://phillipadsmith.com/about/#contact).

 My deepest thanks to everyone -- friends, family, and colleagues around the world -- for your help in making this happen; I would not have found this laser-sharp focus, or dreamed of moon shots, without all of the gleaned wisdom, profound insights, and late-night debates.